llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

     ./scripts/uberenv/uberenv.py --prefix=<path/outside/repository> --setup-and-env-only

 This command will create a Spack environment file, ``spack.yaml``, where you ran the above command.
-If you want to use Clang as your compiler.
-Alter the following section in that file, by changing ``null`` in the ``f77`` and ``fc`` lines to ``/usr/bin/gfortran``:
+If you want to use Clang as your compiler, alter the following section in that file by changing ``null`` in the ``f77`` and ``fc`` lines to ``/usr/bin/gfortran``:

 .. code-block:: yaml